oauth-wg/draft-ietf-oauth-status-list/draft-looker-jwt-cwt-status-list.md

 # Security Considerations

 ## Correct decoding and parsing of the encoded status list
-TODO elaborate on risks of incorrect parsing/decoding leading to erroneuos status data
+TODO elaborate on risks of incorrect parsing/decoding leading to erroneous status data

 ## Cached and Stale status lists
 TODO consumers/Verifiers of the status list should be aware if they fetch the up-to-date data